opentrials/docs/docs/developers/api.md

 ## Overview

 OpenTrials API manages the schema of our API `database` and search indexes.
-It also exposes the data in RESTful enpoints.
+It also exposes the data using RESTful endpoints.

 Resources:
 - an up-to-date documentation of the API endpoints is available [here](https://api.opentrials.net/v1/docs/).